Filter Systems Above Ground Pool

 Sand Filters – Least Efficient

-- Maintenance: Backwash when pressure rises – no disassembly needed and easy to winterize
+• Maintenance: Backwash when pressure rises 8-10 psi above normal — no disassembly needed, easy to winterize

-- Best for: Budget-conscious buyers, people who are NOT mechanically inclined.
+• Best for: Budget-conscious buyers, people who want the simplest possible maintenance routine

 Cartridge Filters – Middle Range

-- Best for: Most above ground pool owners, people who want better filtration without the hassle of DE
+• Best for: Most pool owners, anyone who wants better filtration without dealing with DE powder

-- The honest take: This is what I recommend most often.
+• The honest take: This is what I recommend most often.
 Good balance of performance and ease.
-You’ll hose off the cartridge a few times per season – that’s it.

 Size Matters as much as Type